Reflecting the times, acts pen songs about quarantine life

 Queen and Adam Lambert re-recorded the classic “We Are the Champions” and released “You Are the Champions” in support of health care workers.
 Gloria Estefan re-worked her upbeat 1989 single “Get On Your Feet,” calling the new version “Put Your Mask On!”
 And Todrick Hall transformed his dance anthem “Nails, Hair, Hips, Heels” into “Mask, Gloves, Soap, Scrubs,” which features lyrics like “TikTok, GrubHub … Zoom is the new club.”

 Avril Lavigne originally wrote last year’s “Warrior” about her battle with Lyme disease.
 She changed its lyrics and re-recorded the song to honor front line workers and titled it “We Are Warriors.”
-All proceeds will go to Project HOPE ’s coronavirus relief efforts.
+All proceeds will go to Project HOPE’s coronavirus relief efforts.

 “It felt really good to go back in and perform it.
 It was really powerful.
 I had goosebumps.
 I kind of felt like I could cry,” she said.
 “I was just like picturing the nurses and the doctors in the hospital, everyone who (is putting) their lives at risk right now … They are the true warriors.
 They’re legit heroes right now.”